Bulgarian Socialist Party: History

+In the 2026 Bulgarian parliamentary election the BSP lost all of its seats.
+Before that, in February, it elected Krum Zarkov as its new Chairperson on a platform calling for a return to the party's socialist roots.
+After his election he published a manifesto entitled “The Socialism of Our Century” and toured the country, seeking to win the membership of the BSP over to his vision of a renewed and decidedly more socialist BSP.

 Ideology

 Founded as the legal successor to the Bulgarian Communist Party, the BSP describes itself as a democratic socialist party, espousing socialist policies and values, while supporting a social market economy.
-It has also been described as a populist, and social-democratic party.
+It has also been described as a populist and social-democratic party.
 The party's policies have oscillated during its existence from a customary understanding of socialism during the Videnov era, to a more social-liberal worldview under Stanishev, to a socially conservative strain of socialism under Ninova.

 Like most Party of European Socialists (PES) member parties, the BSP has a pro-European stance, although it has taken some Eurosceptic positions and called for an end to sanctions against Russia.
 Some news outlets, such as Novinite, The Wall Street Journal, and The Washington Post, have described its orientation as soft Russophilia.

 In recent times under the leadership of Korneliya Ninova and unlike the majority of PES parties, the BSP has been described as more conservative on social issues, and like European Union politics it is more divided, with some leaders, such as Ninova, opposing same-sex marriage in Bulgaria.
 (Note: Other party leaders, such as Georgi Kadiev, the mayor of Sofia party candidate in 2009 and 2011, took part to the 2011 LGBT pride.)
 Many party leaders opposed the Istanbul Convention because they were against educating children about sexuality if it also meant same-sex relationships, and after a long debate decided to vote against it, despite internal division about it.
 Former BSP leader and then-PES head Sergey Stanishev strongly supported the Istanbul Convention.
 (Note: Like most countries in Central and Eastern Europe, post-Communist Bulgaria holds socially conservative attitudes when it comes to such matters as homosexuality; however, through the lead of the BSP's predecessor party, it was one of the first European countries to legalize homosexuality in 1968.
 As of 2020, right-wing and far-right organizations remain the most anti-LGBT groups, and anti-LGBT rhetoric and discrimination increased during the 2020–2021 Bulgarian protests, of which the BSP took part alongside other anti-government forces, against the incumbent right-wing government.
 The strong opposition among most Bulgarian political forces to the Istanbul Convention was also an issue of mistranslation.)
 Under Ninova's leadership, BSP additionally shifted to a more nationalist position.